Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

-we remark that $H$ has the same construction as the complement of the Cantor triadic set; each $H_k$ is constructed from $H_{k-1}$ by adding a central part of each interval which is a connected component of $I - \bigcup_{j < k} H_j$.\\
+Notice that $H$ has the same construction as the complement of the Cantor triadic set; each $H_k$ is constructed from $H_{k-1}$ by adding an interval in the interior of each interval which is a connected component of $I - \bigcup_{j < k} H_j$.\\

 The rest of the subsection aims now at proving the following lemma,

 \begin{lemma} $H \subset I$ has full Lebesgue measure. \end{lemma}